Last updated

 Create your orders

-Learn how to use the /orders/preview and /orders/create endpoints to create an order for the selected products
+Learn to create an order using the /orders/preview and /orders/create endpoints

-To create an order, you need to use two endpoints:
+To create an order, you must use the following endpoints in sequence:

 Endpoint